- Building & Codes

 Sets of Plans to Submit

 Four sets of plans will need to be submitted.
-They can be submitted as 1 original wet stamped/signed set and 3 copies, or 1 original wet stamped/signed set and 1 thumb drive.
+They will need to be signed and stamped by a professional.
 These will be reviewed by:

 - Building and Codes